Members past and present gathered to celebrate 50 years of RMRG

 Training new ringers

 Another important activity which the Group undertakes is the training of new bird ringers.
 All ringers are licensed by the Government under a scheme administered by the BTO, and to reach the necessary degree of competence to ring unsupervised takes a long and painstaking apprenticeship.
 The Group has qualified Trainers and supports a number of trainee ringers at any one time.
-If you are interested in training to become a ringer, or if you are already a trainee or a 'rusty' ringer, and you are interested in broadening or polishing your experience, we would be pleased to discuss how we might help - see here for contact details.
+If you are interested in training to become a ringer, there's more information on our Support Us page.

 Our data and data requests